 There are two laundry areas, four bathrooms, and a total of 12 bedrooms in the facility.
 All youth sleep in individual bedrooms - six on either side of the center of the building.
 The group treatment room and the recreation room are adorned with windows on all sides providing a "fishbowl" appearance and again, increasing the ability to effectively supervise and monitor program youth.
 All bedroom windows, bedroom doors, and the front and back doors are alarmed with a high-pitched chime that is triggered when opened.
 There is a staff office in the common area and a kitchen, all which have windows.
 All bedrooms, bathrooms, laundry rooms, group rooms, kitchen area, and the front door, can be seen by standing in the center of the facility.
+There is at least one camera with audio in all common areas of the residential building.
+There are also cameras on the outside of the building to allow for observation of key areas - i.e. basketball court, sports activity area, parking lots, and entrances into the building.

 The Fay Honey Knopp School is a separate building on the Park Street campus.
-The school has three classrooms, a sensory room (which is also used as an office when not in use), and a woodshop.
+The school has three classrooms, a sensory room, and a woodshop.
 Classrooms have an open layout and teacher's desks are positioned to monitor all youth, including having full view of computer screens.
+In addition, there is at least one camera in each of the rooms to help monitor activities and ensure youth and staff safety.

 During school hours, most classes have four or less youth per teacher.
 If there are more than four youth in the classroom, a second staff member is present.

-Park Street employs 36 staff including the Program Director, two Clinicians, a Clinical Director (which was vacant at the time of the onsite review), a part-time Registered Nurse, nine Residential Counselors (direct care staff), three Team Leaders, one Interventionist, one Special Educator, two Teachers, one Administrative Assistant, several Substitute Residential Counselors, and three contractors (Psychiatrist, Speech and Language Specialist, and an Occupational Therapist).
+Park Street employs 40 staff (fulltime and parttime) including the Program Director, an Assistant Director, two Clinicians, a Case Manager, a part-time Registered Nurse, 23 Residential Counselors (fulltime and part-time direct care staff), two interns, three Team Leaders, 1 Interventionist, 1 Special Educator, 2 Teachers, 1 Administrative Coordinator, and two contractors (a Psychiatrist and a Speech and Occupational Therapist).